Pete1232/ProjectEuler/README.md

 #ProjectEuler
-My solutions to the problems on projecteuler.net
+My solutions to the problems on projecteuler.net (Note: currently does not include problems 1-5.
+Did these in python a while ago and lost the scripts)

 ##Project structure
 The project is build at the top level with sbt to contain code that is/could be reusable across multiple problems.